 - Step 1 - A written statement of reasons

 - Step 2 - A revision of our original decision

 - Step 3 - An Appeal

 - Council Tax Reduction review

 You can ask for a statement giving the reasons why we have reached our decision.
 You can do this by contacting us within one month of the date of our decision letter.
-If we are unable to respond immediately we will acknowledge your request and aim to respond to you within 10 working days.

 If you disagree with the decision that we have made you have the right to ask for your claim to be looked at again.